ottomen/growth/4-SOLID/1-SR/Single Responsibility principle.md

 # Single Responsibility principle

-It states "A module should be responsible to one, and only one, actor.".
+"A module should be responsible to one, and only one, actor.".

 Robert C. Martin expresses the principle as, "A class should have only one reason to change" and adds another explanation as "Gather together the things that change for the same reasons.
 Separate those things that change for different reasons".